 Consolidated Financial Statements: International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and Part 9 of Book 2 of the Dutch Civil Code.
 Corporate Financial Statements, Report by the Board of Management and the Supervisory Board: Part 9 of Book 2 of the Dutch Civil Code.
-Sustainability information including the CO2e emission data 2018 (Scope 1 and 2) and the underlying energy data: GRI Standards (comprehensive option) and the supplemental reporting criteria developed by KPN as disclosed in appendix 3: Transparency of the Integrated Annual Report.
+Sustainability information including the CO2e emission data 2018 (Scope 1 and 2) and the underlying energy data: GRI Standards (comprehensive option) and the supplemental reporting criteria developed by KPN as disclosed in appendix 3: Transparency of the Integrated dards (comprehensive and the supplemental criteria developed by KPN sed in appendix 3: rency of the Integrated Annual Report.
 These criteria include the Greenhouse Gas Protocol (WRI/ WBCSD).